 Students must submit a completed Request for Appeal Form within two business days after receipt of the conduct meeting decision for the appeal to be considered.
-The letter of appeal must be completed by the student and submitted directly from the student’s Quinnipiac account.
+The appeal request must be completed entirely by the student.
 Sanction(s) imposed by the conduct officer may be held in abeyance by the director of student conduct and community standards until the appeal is acted upon by the appeal officer.
 When the student is suspended from the residence halls or the university pending a conduct meeting, the suspension status remains as stated pending the appeal meeting.
-If it is determined the sanction is to be held in abeyance, it is not official until the formal letter of appeal is filed and the director of student conduct and community standards has issued such a determination in writing.
-The letter of appeal specifies the grounds upon which the appeal is based, and how those grounds materially affected the outcome of the original meeting.
+If it is determined the sanction is to be held in abeyance, it is not official until the formal letter of appeal is filed and the university has issued such a determination to the student in writing.
+The appeal request must specify the grounds upon which the appeal is based, and how those grounds materially affected the outcome of the original conduct meeting.
 Students who fail to attend their original conduct meeting forfeit the right to request an appeal.

 The appeal officer determines whether or not there are grounds for an appeal meeting.
 If the appeal officer determines that an appeal meeting should be granted, they may conduct a formal appeal meeting.
 Similar to the conduct meeting, students may bring an adviser to the appeal meeting, but legal counsel/attorneys, parents and/or family members are not permitted to attend.
 Parties from the initial conduct meeting, involved in the investigation and/or identified in the documentation may be called to attend the appeal meeting or spoken to separately by the appeal officer.
 If the sanction imposed by the conduct officer is expulsion, dismissal or suspension from the university, an appeal meeting is automatic should the student request one.